Imperial-FoNS-Computing/FoNS-installation-instructions/source/vscode.rst

 Sending text to terminal
 ........................

  Most code editors will disable sending text to an (usually, embedded) terminal for security reasons.
-To enable this behavior in Visual Studio Code, do the following (its slightly tricky!):
+To enable this behaviour in Visual Studio Code, do the following (its slightly tricky!):

 * Enter `ctrl+shift+P` in vscode.
 This will bring up the command "palette" box at the top of the editor.
 * There, search for "keyboard", which will bring up a few options. from the list, open `Preferences:Open Keyboard Shortcuts File` (both are `json <https://en.wikipedia.org/wiki/JSON>`__ files).